Paphos and Paphos District Monuments, Places and People

 Early Phases of Tourism Develepment in Kato Paphos

-From Left to Right: the Basilica Gardens Complex with the Pharos in background, the Panayia Theoskeparsti Church and the Dionysos Hotel.
+From Left to Right: the Basilica Gardens Complex with the Pharos in background, the Panayia Theoskepasti Church and the Dionysos Hotel.
 Note the dirt track that led from the hotel to the coastline.

-Long view of Kato Paphos, from the vantage point of Fabrika Hill, showing the Panayia Theoskepartsti church and the old SODAP factory at far left.
+Long view of Kato Paphos, from the vantage point of Fabrika Hill, showing the Panayia Theoskepatsti church and the old SODAP factory at far left.

 Ta Kato Pervolia

 The area called “Kato Pervolia” in Spyros Kharitou’s early photo of the southwestern corner of Cyprus before the inventions of: cement mixers, reinforced concrete, asphalt roads, multi-story apartment blocks, shopping malls and McDonalds, etc.